Stetson Young Scholars Pre-Law Camps

 These camps are intensely academic.
 Students will be working with Dr. Smith from 9 a.m. - 5 p.m. every day, with follow-up work in the evenings.
 Time will be structured up until a designated hour for lights-out, and students will be expected to remain on campus and follow a code of conduct while participating.

 Trial Skills Camp

 The trial skills camp is designed to teach students about the critical thinking and oral presentation skills necessary to become a good speaker in a trial setting.
 These skills assist you in your school’s debate team, S.G.A., our Mock trial Camp or your own school’s Mock Trial team.
 During this week we will familiarize you with many of the tools needed to enter the law profession.
 Students will be learning how to dissect an argument and the most common models used in the law to articulate an argument or demonstrate a point of fact or law.
 Students will become familiar with the Federal Evidence Code; they will apply that knowledge in practice as they mold their “everyday” argument into a legal one ready for the courtroom.
 Students will practice these skills every day of the camp.
 The setting for this learning will be rigorous yet informal and fun wherein students are required to root for one another.
 It will culminate in a capstone experience that is designed to evoke courage and a sense of accomplishment in the student.
-This is ideal for students who want more experience before jumping into Mock Trial.
-Course cap is 14 students.
+This is ideal for students who want more experience before jumping into structured pre-law environments.
+Course cap is 12 students.

 Mock Trial Camp